developer-zebra/developer-zebra-site/src/ppc/2-0/guide/setup/index.md

 -->

 ##Client Install & Setup
 Install PPC client on the supported Zebra devices to register the device, upload device battery data and display end-of-life (EOL) battery alerts.
 The device must be connected to the same network as the server.
 The server address needs to be configured on the PPC client to communicate with the PPC Server.
-PPC client install and setup can be accomplished either manually or remotely with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management).
+PPC client install and setup can be accomplished either manually or remotely with Zebra [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management).

 ###Installation
+Client installation can be performed manually or remotely with Zebra [StageNow](/stagenow/latest/about) or an EMM.

-Steps for client installation:
+Steps for manual client installation:
 1. Download PPC Client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 Extract the files and folders.
 2. Install PowerPrecisionConsole.apk.
    * For Android Marshmallow and Nougat devices, install the .APK located in folder PPCClient\Client\M_N.